Patrick Jane: Relationship with Red John

 In the fourth season finale, Red John extends a hand of friendship to a distraught and derelict Jane, believing that Jane has lost all hope and has lost his way in life.
 Jane, however, has contrived his own nervous breakdown in order to draw out his adversary.
 Jane meets with Red John inside a limousine, unable to see his face.
 Red John proposes his offer for friendship yet again, but Jane replies, "Go to hell".
-Later, the FBI closes in on the vehicle, arresting Red John's friend Lorelei Martins, but discovering Red John was never in the limousine and was communicating via a burner phone attached to the kidnapped Luther Wainright, who is inadvertently killed.
+Later, the CBI closes in on the vehicle, arresting Red John's friend Lorelei Martins, but discovering Red John was never in the limousine and was communicating via a burner phone attached to the kidnapped Luther Wainright, who is inadvertently killed.

 In season 5, Jane becomes determined to discover Red John's identity.
 In episode 16, he reveals that he will do anything to get to Red John.
 In episode 8, Lorelei Martins accidentally reveals to Jane that he has already shaken hands with Red John.
 Although Jane doesn't identify Red John in season 5, in the finale, in a pre-mortem video, Red John delivers a message via the now dead Lorelei Martins.
 This video reveals the final seven Red John suspects and predicted how Jane would come across the video nearly two months after its filming; having done that, she reveals Red John's prediction of Jane's suspect list, which matches Jane's actual list exactly.

 In season 6 of the series, Jane finally tracks down Red John and, in a gambit exploiting Red John's fear of birds, manages to shoot him.
 Though Red John briefly gets away, Jane ultimately apprehends him.
 To go through with his revenge, he strangles Red John to death.